Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/106_Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

 # Solution

+The the basic idea is to take the last element in postorder array as the root, find the position of the root in the inorder array; then locate the range for left sub-tree and right sub-tree and do recursion.

 Here are the postorder and inorder traversal of one tree. __Note that it doesn't have to be a BST, just binary tree is fine.__

 I use this BST as an example so that you can draw the picture more easily.